clvrmktg/clvr/content/about-us/_index.md

 [[faqs.items]]
 question = "How do I get started?" answer = "Just request a quote through our website or send us a message.
-We’ll guide you through the next steps and provide a tailored proposal."
+We'll guide you through the next steps and provide a tailored proposal."

 +++